Cal-Poly-Quant-Club/cpquant/cpquant/README.md

 ## Usage

-- TODO
+`cpquant` contains functions to allow the Cal Poly Quant Club to easily access and manipulate financial data

 ## Contributing

 Interested in contributing?
-Check out the contributing guidelines.
-Please note that this project is released with a Code of Conduct.
-By contributing to this project, you agree to abide by its terms.
+Join the Cal Poly Quant Club to learn more.
+Follow us on instagram @calpolyquantclub

 ## License

-`cpquant` was created by Charlie Ray.
+`cpquant` was created by Cal Poly Quantitative Finance Club.
 It is licensed under the terms of the MIT license.

 ## Credits